Motivic random variables and representation stability II: Hypersurface sections: Introduction

 {\mathrm{PConf}}

-We now explain our geometric stabilization result over finite fields using probabilistic language to give explicit formulas.
 For $Y/ \FF_q$ a polarized smooth projective variety, we consider the subring $K_0(\Loc_{\QQ_l} U_d)'$ of the Grothendieck ring of lisse $l$-adic sheaves consisting of virtual sheaves with integral characteristic series of Frobenius at every closed point.
-It is a pre-$\lambda$ ring, and it admits an algebraic probability measure $\mu_d$ with values in $\QQ$ where the expectation $\EE_{\mu_d}$ is given by averaging the traces of Frobenius over $\FF_q$-rational points (or, equivalently by the Grothendieck-Lefschetz formula, by computing the alternating sum of traces on the compactly supported cohomology then dividing by $\# U_d(\FF_q)$).
+It is a pre-$\lambda$ ring, and it admits an algebraic probability measure $\mu_d$ (in the sense of \cite[Section \ref{MRV1-sec:Probability}]{Howe-MRV1}) with values in $\QQ$ where the expectation $\EE_{\mu_d}$ is given by averaging the traces of Frobenius over $\FF_q$-rational points (or, equivalently by the Grothendieck-Lefschetz formula, by computing the alternating sum of traces on the compactly supported cohomology then dividing by $\# U_d(\FF_q)$).

 In $K_0(\Loc_{\QQ_l} U_d)'$, there is a class $[Z_d / U_d]$ given by the alternating sum of the cohomology local systems of $Z_d$.
 We can view $K_0(\Loc_{\QQ_l} U_d)'$ as a ring of \emph{motivic random variables} lifting the ring of classical random variables on the discrete probability space $U_d(\FF_q)$ with uniform distribution, and from this perspective the random variable $[Z_d/U_d]$ lifts the classical random variable assigning to a smooth hypersurface section $u \in U_d(\FF_q)$ the number of $\FF_q$ points on $Z_{d,u}$.